phoenix-rtos/phoenix-rtos-doc/kernel/proc/sync.md

 ```

 Spinlock unlocking operation is quite simple.
 Processor atomically changes spinlock value in memory to non-zero and
 restores its interrupt state based on state saved in spinlock.
-It is worth to add that operation on spinlock should
+It is worth adding that operation on spinlock should
 save and restore processor state from the variable assigned specifically for this particular processor.

 ```c